Sergio Ermotti returns as UBS CEO to steer Credit Suisse takeover | Sports-Games

 Ermotti had earlier described the task of integrating UBS and Credit Suisse as "urgent and challenging".
 Outgoing CEO Hamers, who had succeeded Ermotti in November 2020, "has agreed to step down to serve the interests of the new combination ... and the country," UBS said.

-Hamers, who will stay on as an advisor, had no big-ticket M&A experience under his belt and faced the task of combining two banks with $1.6 trillion in assets, more than 120,000 staff and a complex balance sheet.
-He was a notable absentee from the announcement of UBS's takeover of Credit Suisse on March 19.
+Hamers, who will stay on as an adviser, had no big-ticket M&A experience under his belt and faced the task of combining two banks with $1.6 trillion in assets, more than 120,000 staff and a complex balance sheet.
+The Dutch executive was a notable absentee from the announcement of UBS's takeover of Credit Suisse on March 19.
 The next day, Hamers looked bleary eyed as he described the end of Credit Suisse as a "sad day" that nobody wanted.

-A nearly 30-year veteran of Dutch lender ING, Hamers had been a surprise choice when he was appointed to lead UBS, as he had little experience in investment banking or wealth management. ($1 = 0.9209 Swiss francs)
+A nearly 30-year veteran of Dutch lender ING, Hamers was a surprise choice when he was appointed to lead UBS, as he had little experience in investment banking or wealth management. ($1 = 0.9209 Swiss francs)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)